sidsingh0/food-recommendation/readme.md

 The models are trained on Food.com dataset, which can be accessed on [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).

-To view the model building and data pre-processing steps, you can visit [here](https://github.com/sidsingh0/food-recommendation/blob/master/notebook/FoodRecommendation.ipynb)
+To access the python notebook, you can visit [here](https://github.com/sidsingh0/food-recommendation/blob/master/notebook/FoodRecommendation.ipynb)

 ## Index